Contributed By PAPADIMITRIOU – PIMBLIS & PARTNERS

 Payments of principal are not subject to withholding tax under Greek law.
-Withholding tax is payable on interest or dividends and amounts to 15% of the amount of the interest and 10% of the amount of dividend.
+Withholding tax is payable on interest and amounts to 15% of the amount of the interest.
 A number of double tax treaties are in place between Greece and foreign countries, under the terms of which withholding tax may be reduced or even eliminated.

 The general rule is that any non-resident company in Greece may have a liability to pay income tax to the Greek tax authorities on any income deriving from a Greek source.
 However, broad exemptions apply to this and relief may also be available under a double tax treaty.
 Additionally, as a general rule, credit agreements are subject to stamp duty.
 This rule is, however, subject to a number of exceptions, the most important being that loans offered by credit institutions are exempt from stamp duty.

 The percentage of interest agreed on for loan agreements executed between parties, neither of which is a credit institution, is subject to statutory limitations.
 Loans offered by credit institutions are not subject to any such statutory limitation on the amount of interest.
 Nevertheless, Greek Courts may, when judging on the merits of each particular case, decide that a particular interest rate is commercially unreasonable and reduce it as appropriate.

 The bargaining power of the contracting parties might play a significant role in the respective assessment and, therefore, the possibility of reassessment of the interest rate might be higher for consumer loans than business loans.

 All types of assets of the borrower are available as collateral for the lender.
 These typically include real estate property, machinery, inventory, receivables, bank accounts, insurance contracts, intellectual property, shares and other securities as well as security in personam (corporate guarantees as well as guarantees by individuals).